Sedona.Biz – The Voice of Sedona and The Verde ValleySedona.Biz – The Voice of Sedona and The Verde Valley

 “It is our strong recommendation that we resume destination marketing,” she said to a less-than-sympathetic council.

-The majority of council members did not see where the need for more advertising resides or that bringing more visitors, whether affluent or not, would do anything to alleviate the congestion in town and overcrowding on the roads.
+The majority of council members did not see where the need for more advertising resides or that bringing more visitors, whether affluent or not, would do anything to alleviate the congestion in the town and overcrowding on the roads.

 “I’ll tell you what we want,” Councilwoman Jessica Williamson said, most likely referring to herself, locals, and fellow council members.
 “What we really want is the number of people coming to Sedona to be cut way down, way, way down.
-And maybe we want these rich people who are coming from wherever they come, to come.
+And maybe we want these rich people who are coming from wherever they come to come.
 But that’s not reality.
 Those other people are going to come.”

 “I think we are just going to get more day trippers,” she said.